« Pussy's Nerdy Younger Sister | Main | Hit It Again, Sam »

 I first heard Choc's work at the music production website KVR, where his Mimesis Algorithm knocked the dregs from my clay pipe.
 It's a click 'n' cut track, full of atmospheric glitches, with a sparse but effective piano and cello accompaniment.
 The clincher is the bridge, which is the sound of a modem firing up; in the context of the track, it's perfect.
 If you have a friend who likes classical music but isn't too keen on contemporary stuff, or vice versa, point them to Mimesis Algorithm.
 I don't think it's available for downloading at present, but you can still hear it at Choc's MySpace.

-All of which leads me to Choc's highly downloadable four-track EP, Solstice Urbain, available at Jamendo.
+All of which leads me to Choc's highly downloadable four-track EP, Urban Solstice, available at Jamendo.
 But first, a haiku:

 8000 albums